ravichaubey/Machine-Learning-Projects/README.md

 ## How to use Projects

 All the files such as images or any data is provided under project directory.
-There is 'index.ipynb' file which is source code written in Jupyter Notebook.
+There is `index.ipynb` file which is source code written in Jupyter Notebook.
 Please use files to learn algorithms.